 A scam is a fraudulent attempt to obtain something of value from you, typically money but not always.
 In this article, we break down the most common types of online scams while giving you the tools and know-how you need to detect and fight against scammers.
-You’ll always be safer online with a reliable cybersecurity tool by your side.
+Then, keep your digital life safe with a reliable cybersecurity tool.

 Before we continue, let’s quickly define scams and a few other relevant terms:

 Scam: a dishonest scheme intended to trick you into giving up something of value.
 Also known as a “confidence trick” or “con”.

 Scammer: a person who tries to scam someone else.
 Also known as a “conman” or, more romantically, a “con artist”.

 Mark: the target of the scam.
 If the scam succeeds, the mark becomes a victim.

 Grifter: a specific type of scammer who cultivates marks through skillful manipulation and personal charisma.
 Their scams are referred to as “grifts”.